dariomws/OfficeDocs-Exchange/Exchange/ExchangeOnline/exchange-admin-center.md

 ## Get to the Exchange admin center

 You must have [Microsoft 365 admin permissions](https://go.microsoft.com/fwlink/p/?LinkID=255444) to access the Exchange admin center.
+For more information, see [Office 365 permissions in Exchange Online](https://docs.microsoft.com/exchange/permissions-exo/permissions-exo#office-365-permissions-in-exchange-online).

 1. [Sign in](https://go.microsoft.com/fwlink/p/?LinkID=529144) to Office 365 using your work or school account, and then choose the **Admin** tile.